Can engineers work remotely? It depends on whether you need access to specific equipment or if you’re hands-on with the final product.

 |Working from home||13%|

-- Loss of social interactions can lead some people to depression
+- Loss of social interactions leading to depression

-- Unable to efficiently solve complex problems with your colleague’s
+- Inability to efficiently solve complex problems with colleagues

 |Biggest remote working struggles||Respondent rate|